 - Allergy tests.
-Your doctor may refer you to an allergy specialist (allergist) or dermatologist for skin patch testing to identify agents to which you may be allergic and that may act as triggers for your condition.
+Your doctor may refer you to an allergy specialist (allergist) or dermatologist to find out if you're allergic to something that can trigger lichen planus.

 Other tests may be needed if your doctor suspects you have any of the several variations of lichen planus, such as the type that affects the esophagus, genitals, ears or mouth.

-Lichen planus on the skin often clears up on its own in a couple years or less.
+Lichen planus on the skin often clears up on its own in months to years.
 If the disease affects your mucous membranes, it tends to be more resistant to treatment and prone to recur.
 Whatever treatment you use, you'll need to visit your doctor for follow-up appointments about once a year.

 Dealing with triggers

-If your doctor suspects that your lichen planus is related to hepatitis C infection, an allergen or a drug you take, he or she will recommend steps to address the trigger.
+If your doctor suspects that your lichen planus is related to hepatitis C infection, allergies or a drug you take, you might need other treatment.
 For example, you may need to switch medications or avoid offending allergens.
 Your doctor may refer you to an allergist or, in the case of a hepatitis C infection, a specialist in liver disease (hepatologist) for further treatment.